-It’s easy to know your child needs help dealing with a fever or a broken bone, but mental health problems can be harder to identify.
-Children of all ages, even as young infants, can experience mental health problems.
-A difficult of parenting is knowing the kinds of behaviors and moods that are usual for the stage of development your child is in and when your child has gone beyond the norm and needs help.
+It’s easy to know your child needs help dealing with a fever or a broken bone, but mental health conditions can be harder to identify.
+Children of all ages, even as young infants, can experience mental health conditions.
+A difficult part of parenting is knowing the kinds of behaviors and moods that are usual for the stage of development your child is in and when your child has gone beyond the norm and needs help.

-1 in 5 children and adolescents may have a mental health problem at any given time.
-It is important to remember that a child’s mental health is just as important as his/her physical health.
+1 in 5 children (20%) and adolescents may have a mental health condition at any given time.
+It is important to remember that a child’s mental health is just as important as their physical health.

-Almost 2/3's of all young people with mental health problems are not getting the help they need.
-Without help, these problems can lead to school failure, substance use and family trouble.
-Exposure to violence, death, abuse or neglect may lead to mental health problems in children.
+Almost 2/3's of all young people with mental health conditions are not getting the help they need.
+Without support, children may experience school failure, substance use and family trouble.

-A child’s age, stage of development and ability to communicate can make it difficult to distinguish between a mental health problem and natural development.
+A child’s age, stage of development and ability to communicate can make it difficult to distinguish between a mental health condition and natural development.